thiblahute/meson-website/Run-targets.md

     ninja inspector

-All additional arguments to the <tt>run_target</tt> command are passed unchanged to the inspector script, so you could do things like this:
+All additional arguments to the `run_target` command are passed unchanged to the inspector script, so you could do things like this:

     run_target('inspector', 'scripts/inspect.sh', '--exclude', 'tests')